How to Age Gracefully: Exercising to Stay Active

 The old adage says that nothing in life is certain, except for death and taxes.
 Eventually we will all pass away, what we do with our time here on Earth is hopefully up to us.

-Millions, if not billions, of dollars are spent each year by men and women taking their best shot at preserving their beauty.
-We all know this is a gradual process that we simply cannot win but we still do our best to slow it down.
+Millions, if not billions, of dollars are spent each year by men and women taking their best shot at preserving their beauty for as long as they can.
+We all know that aging is a gradual process, one that we simply cannot win, but we still do our best to slow it down.

-One simple step to stay healthy is watching what kinds of food you eat.
-With so much of our food being processed or preserved in some way it introduces different chemicals into our bodies.
-Since these chemicals are not natural our bodies have to learn how to digest them.
+One simple step to staying healthy is watching what kinds of food you eat.
+With so much of our food being processed or preserved in some way it adds different chemicals into our bodies.
+Since these chemicals are not natural to our bodies we have to learn how to digest them.
 This might help explain why some people feel the way that they do after eating a fast food meal from a place like McDonald's.
-Fast food possesses so many preservatives it can really bog your body down digesting the meal.
+Fast food possesses so many preservatives it can really bog down your body while it attempts to digest the meal.

 Another easy thing to do is to reduce soda consumption.
-Soda is basically sugar in a can and really provides no nutritional value at all.
-I’m not suggesting that you completely cut out your favorite soda but reducing how much you drink can has some positive ramifications.
+Soda is basically sugar in a can and really provides no nutritional value to you at all.
+I’m not suggesting that you completely cut out your favorite soda but reducing how much you drink most certainly will have some positive ramifications.

 Pressure has been put on our public school system to not make it so easy for students to purchase soda at school.
 Unfortunately our schools are hurting for funding and the soda manufacturers pay handsomely for the privilege of installing a few vending machines on campus.

 Smoking can also affect how you age.
 Studies say that for every cigarette smoked you lose a few minutes off of your life.
 I prefer to look at it from a slightly different angle by seeing how long term cigarette use affects people.
-I know that my uncle died very young because of what a combination of heavy cigarette use and high blood pressure did to his heart.
+I know that my uncle died at a very young age because of what a combination of heavy cigarette use and high blood pressure did to his heart.
 I also know a few people that have contributed serious illnesses to their smoking habit.
-Here in California we routinely see ads on TV showing people that had smoked for a long time and what health issues they have had because of it; people with talking voice boxes, parts of their jaws removed, etc. It is very difficult to ignore this kind of visual evidence.
+We have all seen the ads on TV showing people that smoked for a long time and what health issues they have had because of it; people with talking voice boxes, parts of their jaws removed, etc. It is very difficult to ignore this kind of visual evidence.